-5.4.3 Year 2 Response: There are 35 city-owned stormwater management facilities in the City of Harrisonburg that treat approximately 372.610 acres.
+5.4.3 Year 3 Response: There are 35 city-owned stormwater management facilities in the City of Harrisonburg that treat approximately 387.7 acres.
 The long-term operation and maintenance of these facilities is managed through the City.
-The City has developed operator-owned stormwater management inspection procedures which are provided in Appendix D. Further information is available upon request.
+The City has developed operator-owned stormwater management inspection procedures which are provided in Appendix D. BMPs are inspected annually.
+Further information is available upon request.